-In recent years, the University has added the Access program for the continued education of adult students.
-An off-site location in Peachtree City, Ga., was added in 2009.
-On July 1, 2011 the institution was renamed Point University, and the relocation of the traditional main campus to West Point, Ga., took place in summer 2012.
-Additional off-site locations in Savannah, Ga., and Birmingham, Ala., were also launched in 2012-13.
+In recent years, the University has added educational programs for working adult students, online degree programs, graduate degree programs, and off-site locations in Peachtree City, Savannah, and Lindbergh/Atlanta.
+On July 1, 2011 the institution was renamed Point University, and the relocation of the main campus from East Point to West Point, Ga., took place in summer 2012.